x-cellent/kubernetes-cluster-demo/README.md

 [Kubernetes Cloud Controller Manager](https://github.com/metal-stack/metal-ccm) and [Gardener extension provider](https://github.com/metal-stack/gardener-extension-provider-metal) can be used to make Kubernetes work well with metal-stack.
 Failed machines will be immediately replaced with this in place, and you may even use the Kubernetes cluster autoscaler for automatic bare-metal server provisioning.

-For learning more about Gardener, go to [Gardener](https://gardener.cloud/).
+For learning more about Gardener with metal-stack, go to [Gardener](https://metal-stack.io/blog/2019/04/why-metal-stack/).

 ### kops stands for Kubernetes Operations.
 "We like to think of it as kubectl for clusters," says the kops GitHub website. kops is a command line interface (CLI) tool that has implemented the major verbs of cluster management.